A350 road: History

 When first designated in 1922, the A350 ran only from Warminster to Poole.
 By 1948 the road had been extended north from Warminster to Chippenham on the former routes of the A363 and the A364.
 In the 1990s the road was extended north from Chippenham to the M4 motorway by renumbering the A429.

 The Chippenham bypass was built in the 1990s as a single carriageway and was designed for future widening to dual carriageway.
 Work to dual the section between Chippenham Golf Club, where the original dual carriageway from the M4 motorway narrowed, to the Badger roundabout was completed in 2014, and the section from Brook roundabout to Bumper's Farm roundabout, the junction with the A420 Bristol Road, was completed in 2016.
 The remaining sections, as far south as the junction with the A4 Bath Road, were completed in the following years.

 In 2004, the route between Melksham and Semington was replaced by a new road that bypassed Semington and, like the Chippenham bypass, was designed to be dualled at a future date.
 The New Semington Aqueduct carries the Kennet and Avon Canal over this section.

+In December 2023, Wiltshire Council awarded a £20.7 million contract for dualling the remaining sections of the A350 Chippenham bypass.
+Preparatory works began in January 2024 and were completed in mid-March.
+Construction is expected to start in May 2024 and continue until November 2025.